 Judging print quality can be subjective.
 However, I can say that Printful offers outstanding print quality for all of the products that I’ve sourced.

-Because Printful is vertically integrated, they can guarantee a consistent quality across all of their manufacturing facilities.
+Because Printful is vertically integrated, they can guarantee consistent quality control across all of their manufacturing facilities.

 Printify, however, can not.

-As a result, if you are looking for consistent quality, Printful is a much better provider than Printify hands down.
-Printify does not have any control over the fulfillment process other than its role as a matchmaking service.
+As a result, if you are looking for consistent quality, Printful is a much better print provider than Printify hands down.
+Printify’s print quality will not be as consistent because they don’t have any control over the fulfillment process other than its role as a matchmaking service.

 The Verdict – Printful is better than Printify for consistent quality.